 - In an oven proof dish, put the butternut squash, whole garlic clove, oil and black pepper. – Pic 1

-- Roast for 40 mins, turning squash over half way through. then remove from oven and allow to cool. – Pic 2
+- Roast for 40 mins, turning the squash over half way through. then remove from oven and allow to cool. – Pic 2

-- Meanwhile, wilt your spinach – I place leaves in a heat proof bowl with a couple of tablespoons of water in, and heat in the microwave on full power for 30 secs.
+- Meanwhile, wilt your spinach – I place the leaves in a heat proof bowl with a couple of tablespoons of water in, and heat in the microwave on full power for 30 secs.
 I then turn the leaves over with my hands, and put it back in for another 30 secs.
 Repeat until just wilted.
 Then squeeze out all the excess liquid and pull apart the leaves so they’re not in a clump.

 - Place the wilted spinach in a bowl and add the goats cheese, pine nuts, herbs, onion, nutmeg and squash once cooled.

 - Squeeze out the roasted garlic from its skin, mash it up with the back of a spoon so you don’t get lumps of it in the mixture and add it to the rest of the ingredients and mix well, being careful not to break the squash down. – Pic 3

 - Take one filo sheet and brush with some of the melted butter.